usv240/Interactive-Railway-Chatbot/README.md

 1st is  Chatbot_1.html- Download and open in your browser.
 It is a example of the running code which has already been executed.

 2nd is Chatbot_1.ipynb- Download and open it in your jupyter notebook.
-It is the code
+It is the code.
+DOnt try to open it on githib, Download and open it python idle or jupyter.

 3rd is Chatbot_code_txt.txt.
 This file is in .txt so open it, copy the code and execute it in your python idle or spyder or jupyter notebook.